Works by Antonio Salieri

 compositions.
 To expand a list, click on the '+', and to collapse it, click on the '-'.
 If the title of

-the work has a next to it, then sheet music can
+next to it, then sheet music can

 be found for that image.
 If there is a